 Surfshark vs ExpressVPN: Price Comparison

 Starting with Surfshark, it offers flexible plans.
 You have 2-year, 1-year, and monthly deals, all discounted except for the latter.
-The 2-year plans are very affordable, starting at $1.99 per month with three extra months.
-The lowest-tier plan, however, lacks certain features.
+The 2-year plans are very affordable, starting at $1.78 per month with 3 extra months.
+The lowest-tier plan lacks certain features.
 This brings us to the plan in the middle.

 The Surfshark One plan has the best value and all of the features we’ll address.
-Interestingly, Surfshark’s 1-year plans are also heavily discounted, with three free months on top.
-As you can see, it’s hard to overpay this provider, even if you spend more on the One plan at $2.29 per month with all the extras.
+Interestingly, Surfshark’s 1-year plans are also discounted, with 3 free months on top.
+It’s hard to overpay for this VPN, even if you spend more on the One plan at $2.08 per month with all the security extras.

-That isn’t the case with its expensive monthly plans that go well over $15.40 if you want everything the service has to offer.
+That isn’t the case with its expensive monthly plans that go over $15.40 for everything the service has to offer.
 Since we addressed its discounts, you can use our Surfshark coupon to claim them or click the blue button instead.

-Before you do, know that the provider has a 30-day money-back guarantee for all plans.
+Before you do, know that it has a 30-day money-back guarantee for all plans.
 This is backed by a 7-day trial through mobile devices.
-Surfshark has no free plan, but at least it’s very affordable, so you won’t have to spend a fortune.
+Surfshark has no free plan, but at least it’s affordable, so you won’t have to spend a fortune.

 Get the Best Price on Surfshark

 ExpressVPN’s new pricing structure took the world by storm.
-Instead of costing nearly seven monthly quid, it now starts at only $2.44 monthly for the biennial Basic plan with four free months and an 81% discount.
-Even the Advanced plan at $3.14 monthly is affordable for what it actually offers.
+Instead of costing nearly seven monthly quid, it now starts at $2.79 monthly for the biennial Basic plan with 4 free months and a 78% discount.
+Even the Advanced plan at $3.59 monthly is affordable for what it actually offers.

-The Pro plan at $5.24 per month is pricier, but as the range-topping plan, it offers everything in ExpressVPN’s arsenal, including 14 simultaneous connections, three days of free eSIM, and much more.
-ExpressVPN also has annual plans with decent discounts and three free months, but at notably higher prices.
+The Pro plan at $5.99 per month is pricier, but as the range-topping plan, it offers everything in ExpressVPN’s arsenal, including 14 simultaneous connections, 5 days of free eSIM, and more.
+ExpressVPN also has annual plans with decent discounts and 3 free months, but at notably higher prices.

-Compared to Surfshark, we can immediately see ExpressVPN’s downfall.
+Compared to Surfshark, we can see ExpressVPN’s downfall.
 It’s noticeably more expensive per month in its introductory pricing structure and when renewing.
 The provider has a risk-free 3-day trial plus a 30-day money-back guarantee.
-We have a handy free trial guide for ExpressVPN if you want to test it.
+We have a handy free trial guide for ExpressVPN to test it.

 Get the Best Price on ExpressVPN